What are the responsibilities and job description for the VISUAL OBSERVATION STAFF (VOS) - (Casual Relief) position at Cody Regional Health?

 - Performs other duties as assigned, including:

-- Set up meal trays, and assist patient in obtaining food.
-VOS are not to directly feed patient.
+- Set up meal trays and assist patients in obtaining food.
+VOS are not to directly feed patients.

 - Use basic bed controls, i.e. elevate HOB, and set bed alarm.
-Know restrictions for patient.
+Know restrictions for patients.

 - Take steps to protect IV placement.

 - May ambulate per physician orders and guidance from assigned nurse or CNA.
-High fall risk patients may not be ambulated without the presence of a CNA or nurse.
+High fall risk patients may not be ambulated without the presence of a CNA, nurse, or VOS II.

 - Set patient up with supplies for basic hygiene such as washing face or brushing teeth.